-At its December 13, 2013 meeting, the Board, upon the recommendation of the Nominating Committee, nominated five individuals for election as directors, each to hold office as a director of the Company until the next Annual General Meeting of Shareholders.
-The five individuals are: David Christensen, Gary Glynn, Bruce Hansen, Mary Joan Hoene and Robert Pilkington (collectively, the "Nominees").
+At its December 13, 2017 meeting, the Board, upon the recommendation of the Nominating Committee, nominated five individuals for election as directors, each to hold office as a director of the Company until the next Annual General Meeting of Shareholders.
+The five individuals are: David Christensen, Gary Glynn, Bruce Hansen, Mary Joan Hoene, and Robert Pilkington (collectively, the "Nominees").

-If elected, Mr. Hansen and Ms. Hoene will be new independent directors.
-Messrs.
-Christensen, Glynn and Pilkington currently serve as directors of the Company and were each elected to serve as a director of the Company at the 2013 Annual General Meeting of Shareholders.
+All of the Nominees currently serve as directors of the Company and each was elected to serve as a director of the Company at the 2017 Annual General Meeting of Shareholders.